mattpoggi/fedstereo/README.md

 The scripts for preparing data will download several zip files, unpack them and move files all around.
 It will take "a while", so just go around and let them cook :)

-Missing some among the above dependecies will cause the following scripts to fail.
+Missing some of the above dependencies will cause the following scripts to fail.

 ### :arrow_down: Download Demo Data (DSEC)